 VHF for boats: guide for use

 But how is a nautical VHF used in practice?
 Well, in portable models as in fixed ones, there is a more or less high series of buttons.
 In practice, however, the fundamental buttons are 4-5.
 First of all, obviously, the on/off button.
 Another essential button is the one for the transmission, that is to say that you can speak and send your message into the ether.
-Then there is the channel selector, to communicate within a given frequency, and the noise filter, that is the command to adjust.
+There is then the channel selector, to communicate within a given frequency, and the noise filter, that is the command to adjust.

 Finally, there is the possibility to communicate in a unidirectional or bidirectional way, thus setting the simplex or duplex mode.
 What does this mean?
 In simplex mode, the frequency used will be only one: this means that transmission and reception will take place on the same line, and therefore it will not be possible to do the two things at the same time, with the need to leave the line free to receive messages from outside.
 In this case, at the end of your message - to make the other operator understand that you have finished your message - you generally use the word 'pass', so as to make them understand that the line is free.
 To confirm the reception you use the word 'received', and to close the communication you use the classic formula 'over and out'.